-Field or Button Description Add Adds an item to the list.
+Selections Description Add Adds an item to the list.
 Add Log Entry Use to enter information that will display in the sample log report that cannot be recorded automatically through the application.
 Click the button again to enter multiple log entries.
 Append Use to insert one row at the end of a table.
 Autoscale When enabled on report parameters windows, allows the x- and y-axes to be scaled automatically.
-Autoscale means that the x- and y- ranges will be set so that all the data are shown.
+Autoscale means that the x- and y- ranges will be set to show all the data.
 If Autoscale is not selected, the entered range is used.
 Axis Range On report parameters windows, the From / To fields are enabled when Autoscale options are not selected.
 Enter the starting and ending values for the x- and/or y-axes.
 Bar Code (default field label name) Use to enter additional information about the sample, such as a sample lot number, sample ID, etc. Browse Searches for a file.
 Cancel Discards any changes or cancels the current process.
 Clear Use to clear the table entries and display only one default value.
-Close Closes the active window.
+Close Closes the active window and displays a prompt to either accept or reject changes.
 Close All Closes all active windows.
 If changes were made and not yet saved, a prompt displays for each changed file providing the option to save the file.
 Comments Enter comments about the sample or analysis.
 Comments display in the report header.
 Copies Selects the number of copies to print.
 This field is only enabled when Print is selected.
-Delete When working with tables deletes the selected information.
+Delete When working with tables, deletes the selected information.
 Destination Selects the report destination.
-Edit When working with report parameters, highlight the item in the Selected Reports list box and click Edit to modify the report details.